Boynton Beach Offshore Fishing Charter

 Top Catches This Season

-Atlantic Sailfish are the crown jewel of South Florida offshore fishing, and Boynton Beach sits right in the heart of prime Sailfish territory.
-These incredible gamefish typically run 6-8 feet long and put on an aerial display that'll get your heart pumping.
-Peak Sailfish season runs from December through April when cooler water temperatures bring them close to shore.
-What makes Sailfish so special isn't just their acrobatic fight – it's the way they hunt in packs, often following the bait schools.
-When you hook one, there's a good chance his buddies are still around, which can lead to some epic multiple hookups.
-Most anglers practice catch and release with Sailfish, making for great photos and conservation.
+Atlantic Sailfish are the crown jewel of South Florida offshore fishing, and Boynton Beach sits right in their migration highway.
+These spectacular billfish typically range from 30-60 pounds and are famous for their aerial displays when hooked.
+Peak season runs from November through March when cooler water temperatures bring them closer to shore.
+What makes sailfish so special isn't just their impressive dorsal fin – it's the way they fight, with blistering initial runs followed by repeated jumps that'll have you scrambling for the camera.
+Most anglers practice catch and release with sails, making for great photos and conservation-minded fishing.

 Time to Book Your Spot